Restricted fishing areas

 Proposed Southern Strait of Georgia National Marine Conservation Area Reserve

 Proposed Southern Strait of Georgia National Marine Conservation Area Reserve (NMCA) covers approximately 1,400 sq. km, stretching from Cordova Bay to southern Gabriola Island, including Saanich Inlet.
-Always check the latest closures and restrictions for the area where you are fishing.

 To get involved or to learn more about the NMCA reserve proposal, visit Parks Canada's Feasibility Study for the Proposed Southern Strait of Georgia National Marine Conservation Area Reserve